tub-rip/DERD-Net/README.md

 ### 3. Launch Jupyter Notebook

-After activating the environment:
+The following command opens the Jupyter interface in your browser.
+You can then open and run the notebooks listed above.
 ```
 jupyter notebook
 ```

-This will open the Jupyter interface in your browser.
-You can then open and run the notebooks listed above.

 If you are new ew to Jupyter, see this quick [beginner’s guide](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) to help you get started.